alexeygrigorev/alexeygrigorev.github.io/cv.md

 Searchmetrics is a SEO company which helps customers create better content and track the performance of their websites.
 At Searchmetrics I was involved in a number of projects, including:

 - Content Opt: Topic-aware word recommender to assist copywriters
-- Search query grouping for correcting the search volume from Google Keyword Planner
+- Keyword grouping for correcting search volume from Keyword Planner
 - Web site link structure optimization
 - Compound term extraction
 - Template-based title generation
-- Scoring titles for clickbaitness and controversy
+- Scoring titles for "goodness", clickbaitness and controversy
 - Significant change detection in ranking and market share